Kentucky Landlord-Tenant Law 2026: URLTA Cities, Deposits & Eviction Notices

 Tenant Rights to Habitable Housing in Kentucky

-One of the most fundamental tenant protections under the KURLTA is the right to a safe, habitable dwelling.
+One of the most fundamental tenant protections under URLTA is the right to a safe, habitable dwelling.
 KRS §383.595 outlines the landlord's maintenance obligations.

 Landlord Obligations Under §383.595